K2eatures/kreatures-framework/README.md

 * *com.github.kreatures.island.operators.IslandFilterOperator*
 * *com.github.kreatures.island.operators.IslandPlanningOperator*

-To make your own scenario related to the island, the easiest way is to inherit from single classes and override methods as desired.
+To create your own scenario related to the island, the easiest way is to inherit from single classes and override methods as desired.
-Then manifest the new created classes within a new Plugin and configure the the changes with the *asml*-script.
+Then manifest the new created classes within a new Plugin and configure the the changes within the *asml*-script.

 ## Install Prerequisites for Development